 A cemetery serves as a physical place for families to visit a lost loved one.
-They provide us with a sacred, serene environment to feel whatever emotion we need—grief, celebration, relief, peace.
+They provide us with a relaxed environment to feel whatever emotion we need—grief, celebration, relief, peace.
 Regardless of how long ago we said goodbye, a cemetery gives us a chance to reconnect with a lost loved one and our own emotions.

 While we often associate cemeteries with a traditional burial, they also serve as a final resting place for those who chose cremation.
 And as cremation rates continue to rise in the U.S. and beyond, it’s important for families to know their options for final resting places.